JADE-V-V/JADE/docs/source/usage/configuration.rst

         This input has priority with respect to the 'Run' one, i.e., if both are set to True, the inputs will be only generated and not run.

-Run
+MCNP
-    the benchmark will be run during an assessment only if this field is set to ``True``.
+    Runs the benchmark input for MCNP if set to ``True``.
     This allows to customize the selection of benchmarks to be run during an assessment or avoid to re-run benchmarks that were already simulated in the past.

+Serpent
+    As above, runs the benchmark input for Serpent if set to ``True``.

+OpenMC
+    As above, runs the benchmark input for OpenMC if set to ``True``.

+D1S
+    As above, runs the benchmark input for D1S if set to ``True`` (NOT YET IMPLEMENTED).

 Post-Processing
     this field works exactly as the ``Run`` one but for the post-processing operations.

-The last three options available for each benchmark control the MCNP STOP card parameters that help regulating the simulation lenght:
+    Post processing is performed for any code marked as ``True`` in the corresponding row.

 NPS cut-off
     this is equivalent to the ``NPS`` entry in the MCNP STOP card.
 It sets a maximum amount of histories to be simulated.
 Only integers are allowed.

-CTME cut-off
-    this is equivalent to the ``CTME`` entry in the MCNP STOP card.
-It sets a maximum computer time after which the simulation will be interrupted.
-Only integers are allowed.

-Relative Error cut-off
-    this is equivalent to the ``F`` entry in the MCNP STOP card.
-The sintax of this entry is:

-    F<*k*>-<*e*>  (example: F16-0.0005)

-    This stops the calculation when the tally fluctuation chart of tally *k* has reached a relative error lower than *e*.

 Custom input
     .. versionadded:: v1.3.0